lupyuen2/sg2000-emulator/README.md

 # Emulate Sophgo SG2000 SoC / Milk-V Duo S SBC with TinyEMU RISC-V Emulator

 Let's create a Software Emulator for Sophgo SG2000 SoC and Milk-V Duo S SBC!
+It runs every day for our [Daily Automated Testing](https://github.com/lupyuen/nuttx-sg2000#nuttx-automated-daily-build-for-sg2000) of Apache NuttX RTOS for SG2000.

 We begin with the [TinyEMU RISC-V Emulator](https://lupyuen.github.io/articles/tinyemu3) for Ox64 BL808 SBC.
 And we tweak it for SG2000.